Sign In to Your Account

 |Full Tube Qty = 10|

 The US Mint began the America the Beautiful coin program to commemorate some of the most beautiful and interesting natural and historic sites in the country.
-The 5 oz silver bullion coins, replicas of the much smaller ATB quarters which circulate as coinage, are enormously popular based on the stunning designs and larger-than-life size.
+These 5 oz US mint silver bullion coins, replicas of the much smaller ATB quarters which circulate as coinage, are enormously popular based on the stunning designs and larger-than-life size.
 The “Fort Moultrie” coin, issued in 2016, is no exception.

 We’ve delved into the history behind Fort Moultrie and the coin specifications to provide everything you need to know about it.